lesandie/md-cv/README.md

 [//]: # (Para insertar una imagen <img src="cv.jpg" alt="cv" width="200"/><br>)

 I was born in the 8-bit era and grew up with a 128KB spectrum and then an AMIGA 500.
 I learned to program BASIC at the age of 12 and sudenly I was playing arcade games, SNES and Megadrive until I went to college to study computer science in the 90s: learnt Assembler, C, C ++, JAVA or SQL and then unknown Linux.
 The first distro I installed was a Slackware.
 I have worked in companies such as Sun Microsystems or Informix software until I went to the public sector in 2002 to work for [CESGA (Galicia Supercomputing Center)](https://www.cesga.es).
-Then I switched again to the private sector to work for [Tinybird](https://tinybird.co).
-Now I'm working for [Triple](https://jointriple.com).
+Then I switched again to the private sector to work for startups like [Tinybird](https://tinybird.co) or [Triple](https://jointriple.com), and now I'm working for [Altinity](http://altinity.com)

 I like to read, walk and enjoy a good day with my wife and kids.
 Continuous learning is in my DNA, and as a geek I value technology as a tool to improve our lives and change the world.

 During my long experience I touched a lot of technologies, languages and paradigms, some still around, but my interests and skills are bet on DBMSs, SQL, PL/pgSQL, Python and sysadmin stuff, in which I have a strong technical background and experience.

-If I have to choose a set of labels for my work they would be: data/database engineer with a pinch of sales support and data analyst: Understand business goals and technical requirements and turn complex problems into understandable, achievable solutions.
+If I have to choose a set of labels for my work they would be: data/database engineer, backend dev and data analyst: Understand business goals and technical requirements and turn complex problems into understandable, achievable solutions.

 ## Education